Connect a Docker container to your tailnet with Docker Compose

 4. Go to the Machines page of the admin console and verify that tailscale-nginx appears.

-From a browser on a device connected to your tailnet, go to http://tailscale-nginx.
+From a browser on a device connected to your tailnet, go to http://localhost:8080 on the Docker host.
 The "Welcome to nginx" page appears.

 Docker Compose example details